CloudChi/FX-Framework/Files.md

   - Call scripts in and external file's > Regular Module's > External subfolders

 - Triggers
   - File-level script triggers
-  -  Contains no subfolders
+  - Contains no subfolders (Is this true???)
   - Can contain logic
   - Can be versioned
   - Call scripts in this file's > Regular Module's > Public subfolders
-  - Handles/Diplays errors
+  - Diplays errors

-## Module Folders
+### Module Folders

-- ### Layout
+- Layouts
-- ### Regular
+- Regular

 ## Custom Functions